Career Timeline of Elon Musk: Major Achievements and Milestones

 In August 2013, Elon Musk announced plans for a version of a vactrain and assigned engineers from SpaceX and Tesla to design a transport system between Greater Los Angeles and the San Francisco Bay Area.

-In 2014, Elon Musk promoted the idea of SolarCity building an advanced production facility in Buffalo, New York, which was intended to be triple the size of the largest solar plant in the United States.
+In 2014, Elon Musk promoted the idea of SolarCity building an advanced production facility in Buffalo, New York, which would be triple the size of the largest solar plant in the United States.

-In December 2015, Elon Musk co-founded OpenAI, a not-for-profit artificial intelligence (AI) research company.
+In December 2015, Elon Musk co-founded OpenAI, a not-for-profit artificial intelligence (AI) research company, with the goal of developing artificial general intelligence that is safe and beneficial to humanity.
+Musk pledged $1 billion of funding to the company.

 2015: Co-founding of OpenAI